levelup-cist2100/Business-Model-Canvas-MD-template/Financial_Plan.md

 (5) Marketing Services were estimated by estimating a $60,000 salary for a marketing director and $15,000 in capital for using in SEO and Paid Advertising.<br>
 (6) Content Creation is the largest initial expense.
 The assumptions are based on hiring 6 independent contractors to assist in content creation, one for each of our initial courses, at a cost of $40,000 / year based on estimates from reference 7.
 The number of personnel in this category will lower by 2 the second year as a large bulk of content will be completed, leaving 4 for refinement of existing materials and research for further potential courses.<br>
 (7) Payroll and Accounting is estimated using references 9 and 10.
 A salary of $49,000 / year for an accountant and a cost of $42,000 / year in payroll services.<br>
+(8) The five founding members do not intend on taking a salary during the first three years of operation.
+After year three, the business will be evaluated and an appropriate salary with bonus will be awarded to each of the founding members.